xhf-F/cocoa_des_y3/README.md

 To facilitate the conversion of other projects from Cosmolike to Cocoa, we summarize below the steps necessary for this refactoring, using the cocoa_des_y3 repository as a guideline.

 ### Step 1: name the project and create the repository
 Repository names must always start with the prefix `cocoa_` followed by the project's name.
-Users must follow this proposed naming convention to avoid undefined behavior, given how we wrote the bash scripts that automate Cocoa tasks.
-Also, every project must have the following file structure
+Users must follow this proposed naming convention to avoid undefined behavior, given how we wrote the bash scripts that automate Cocoa's tasks.
+Also, projects must have the following directory structure

     +-- cocoa_des_y3
     |    +-- likelihood